Learn how to start journaling daily so you can be more mindful and intentional about your goals. Follow these tips to finally learn to write daily.

-Make Sure Your Journal Is Private
+12. Make Sure Your Journal Is Private

 Maybe you’re angry with your spouse.
 You should be able to work through that in your journal if need be without the fear of hurting his feelings.

-For my own goals of increasing creativity and becoming more mindful of life, I need to be able to use the journal time to talk to myself since I have a hard time focusing.
+For my journal to be useful in getting me closer to my goals, I need to be able to use the journal time to talk to myself since I have a hard time focusing.
 I need to know no one will read it.

-So in summary, here are things to work on when trying to learn how to write a journal entry (nearly) daily:
+In summary, here are things to work on when trying to learn how to write a journal entry (nearly) daily:

 - Have some structure